 Who publishes the Incoterms® rules?

 Since its founding in 1919, ICC has been committed to the facilitation of international trade.
 Different practices and legal interpretations between traders around the world necessitated a common set of rules and guidelines.
 As a response, ICC published the first Incoterms® rules in 1936.
 ICC has been maintaining and developing them ever since.
-As ICC celebrates its Centenary in 2019, the world business organization is pleased to announce the preparation and publication of Incoterms® 2020.
+As ICC celebrated its Centenary in 2019, the world business organization announced the preparation and publication of Incoterms® 2020.
 This newest edition of the Incoterms® rules will help prepare business for the next century of global trade.

 Why use Incoterms® rules in international trade?